Advertisement

 A finished three-hook rig.
 Chris Woodward

-Four-Hook Rig
+The Four-Hook Kingfish Rig

 This rig is a combination of two single-bait rigs attached to the mainline with a three-way swivel.
 The four-hook rig allows each bait more freedom of movement, somewhat eliminating a tiring tug-of-war between baitfish, but it does so at an increased risk of tangling.